 Hi there!
 My name is Bel and I love working on a new project!

-I’m an anthropologist with a specific interest in profiling tactics that target and/or marginalise minority groups.
+I’m a published ethnographic researcher and author, with a specific interest in profiling tactics that target and/or marginalise minority groups.
 A natural planner and organiser, I develop inclusive and empowering projects with the aim to support communities.

 Beyond research, collaborating with a fantastic team I was able to bring all of my skills and interests together to organise the very first Returning the Gaze conference as well as co-found the European Race and Imagery Foundation (ERIF).
 Following the first conference, I have continued to oversee the progress of events, research and campaigns within ERIF.

 Meanwhile, I continue to conduct my own independent research in the fields of social policy, culture and media.
 As a registered lecturer in the Netherlands, I continue to support academic institutions with ad hoc educational projects, such as at the Universities of Amsterdam, Maastricht, as well as Windesheim Honours College, Zwolle.

 Additionally, I offer workshops to promote critical media literacy skills and short talks on the power of discourse through racialised visual culture.